lining04111223/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+In this application, a client can register/login to their account.
+They can add plants to their cart and checkout using their credit card.
+An admin can create categories and products after he enters HTTP auth login.

 ## Setup